Yandex Cloud

 For more information about storage increase conditions, see this section.

-Use a percentage value between 0 and 100.
-The default value is 0 (automatic increase is disabled).
-This parameter value must be greater than or equal to plannedUsageThreshold.
+Use a value between 0 and 100.
+The default value is 0 (autoscale disabled).
+The value of this setting must be greater than or equal to plannedUsageThreshold.

-• diskSizeLimit: Maximum storage size, in bytes, that can be set when utilization reaches one of the specified percentages.
+• diskSizeLimit: Maximum storage size, in bytes, that can be set when one of the specified storage usage thresholds is met.

 • maintenanceWindow: Maintenance window schedule.
-It is required only if the plannedUsageThreshold parameter is set.
-Contains the following parameters:
+This setting is required only if plannedUsageThreshold is set.
+It contains the following subsettings:

-• day: Day of week, in DDD format, for scheduled maintenance.
+• day: Day of the week, in DDD format, for scheduled maintenance.

 • hour: Hour of day, in HH format, for scheduled maintenance.
 The possible values range from 1 to 24.